 The stretch of footpath between Durdle Door and Lulworth Cove is the busiest in the south west and sees more than 200,000 walkers every year.
 The walk between the two sites takes 30 minutes up and down a steep, but spectacular, walking path.

 Durdle Door is part of Lulworth Estate, which is owned and managed by the Weld family.
-The Lulworth Rangers operate out of the Lulworth Cove Visitor Centre and are responsible for conservation and visitor management across the estate.
+The Lulworth Rangers operate out of the Lulworth Cove Visitor Centre and are responsible for conservation and visitor management across this stretch of coastline and the wider Estate.

 How to Get There

-Durdle Door is best accessed by car, by turning at Winfrith Newburgh if driving from the west, or at Holmebridge (shortly after Wareham) if driving from the east.
+Durdle Door is best accessed by car, by turning at the village of Winfrith Newburgh if driving from the west, or at Holmebridge (shortly after Wareham) if driving from the east.

 The X55 bus connects Durdle Door and neighbouring Lulworth Cove to Weymouth, The Tank Museum at Bovington, and Wool train station.
-Taxis to Durdle Door are available from Wool station.
+Taxis to Durdle Door are available from Wool and Wareham stations.

 Car Parking and Facilities